MakeNowJust-Labo/scala-automata/README.md

-# template-scala
+# scala-automata

-> MakeNowJust-Labo's Scala project template.
+> Automata abstraction and implementations in Scala.

 ## License